starknet-edu/starknetbook/src/ch02-01-basic-installation.md

     manager that compiles code to Sierra, a mid-level language between Cairo and CASM.

+3. [Katana](https://github.com/dojoengine/dojo) - Katana is a Starknet node, built for local development.

 For support or queries, visit our [GitHub Issues](https://github.com/starknet-edu/starknetbook/issues) or contact espejelomar on Telegram.